msaadshabir/pci-segment/CONTRIBUTING.md

 ---

-Thank you for contributing to PCI-GUARD!
+Thank you for contributing to pci-segment!